SimonMasasi/SimonMasasi/README.md

 - 👋 Hi, I’m Simon Masasi
-- 👀 I’m interested in Datascience and machine learning
+- 👀 I’m a in Datascience
-- 🌱 I’m currently learning Datascience
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on  Data science and Machile Learning projects
 - 📫 How to reach me Simonejohnee@gmail.com

 <!---